Understanding the WMAP Cold Spot mystery: Introduction

 \section{Introduction}

-An extremely Cold Spot (CS), apparently inconsistent with the assumption of statistically homogeneous Gaussian fluctuations, was detected in a wavelet analysis (Vielva et al. 2004; Cruz et al. 2005; Cayon, Jin and Treaster 2005; Cruz et al. 2006) of the first-year data release from the Wilkinson Microwave Anisotropy Probe (WMAP).
-More recently, the existence of this spot has been confirmed by Cruz et al. (2007a) the WMAP third year data release (Hinshaw et al. 2007; Spergel et al. 2007).
+An extremely Cold Spot (CS), apparently inconsistent with the assumption of statistically homogeneous Gaussian fluctuations, was detected in a wavelet analysis \cite{santanderng,cruz2005,cjt} of the first-year data release from the Wilkinson Microwave Anisotropy Probe (WMAP).
+More recently, the existence of this spot has been confirmed \cite{cruz2007a,cruz2008} the WMAP third year data release \cite{wmap3ytem,wmap3ycos}.
 The WMAP CS is centered at the position $b=-57^\circ,l=209^\circ$ in Galactic Coordinates and has a characteristic scale about $10^\circ$.
-As was pointed out by Cruz et al. (2006), the frequency dependence of the signal in the spot area is extremely flat.
+As was pointed out Cruz et al. \cite{cruz2006}, the frequency dependence of the signal in the spot area is extremely flat.
 This fact has been used by the authors mentioned above to argue that the WMAP CS belongs to the CMB signal, rather than any form of foreground emission.
-Cruz et al. (2006) pointed out that the reason the CS was not been detected in real space before the wavelet analysis was that it was hidden amongst structures at different scales.
+Cruz et al. pointed out that the reason the CS was not been detected in real space before the wavelet analysis was that it was hidden amongst structures at different scales.